Frye Art Museum

 St James Cathedral

 Seattle's beautiful Italian Renaissance–style Catholic cathedral was built in 1907.
-The original dome collapsed in 1916, the result of a...
+The original dome collapsed in 1916, the victim of a...

 This grand working hotel located on First Hill is a fine example of Italian Renaissance architecture.
 Built in 1909 by a Seattle...